PaulSchrum/NetVecCad/README.md

 NetVecCad
 =========

+Note.
+I currently consider this module to be non-viable, so I do not expect to work on it any more and I will probably delete it one day.

 Vector Cad Framework for .Net (using WPF)

 NetVec Cad is a Cad Framework in .Net based on Windows Presentation Foundation.
 The purpose of this framework is to provide vector cad functionality in .Net applications.
 The short name is NVcad.